kamerynjw/kamerynjw.github.io/research/talks/2018-dec-cmr.md

 permalink: /research/talks/2018-dec-cmr/
 ---

-This is a contributed talk at the [Cantor Meets Robinson](https://cantormeetsrobinson.wordpress.com/) conferenc, Dec 12–15, 2018.
+This is a contributed talk at the [Cantor Meets Robinson](https://cantormeetsrobinson.wordpress.com/) conference, Dec 12–15, 2018.

 Consider a computable theory $\mathsf{ZF}^+$ extending $\mathsf{ZF}$.
 There is a $\Sigma_1$ definition, without parameters, for a finite sequence of sets $b_0, b_1, \ldots , b_n$ with the following properties.